tfraudet/PyAcphFlightsLogbook/README.md

 # PyAcphFlightsLogbook

 Flight logbook for **glider** written in Python that automates detection of takeoff and landing events (airfield and schedule) by processing the APRS traffic from the [Open Glider Network](http://wiki.glidernet.org/).
-As the program tracks events at aircraft level it can detect landing and takefoff on different airfields.
-The detected takeoff and landing times are approximate only.
+As the program tracks events at aircraft level it can detect landing and take-off on different airfields.
+The detected take-off and landing times are approximate only.
 The accuracy is around 1 or 2 minutes.

 This is a work in progress.
-Currently, in addition to takoff and landing events, the tool detects the launch method (aerotowing, self-launching or winch launching) and in the case of a towing, identifies the tow plane.
+Currently, in addition to take-off and landing events, the tool detects the launch method (aerotowing, self-launching or winch launching) and in the case of a towing, identifies the tow plane.
 It calculates also the flight duration.

 Main features:

-* Detection of takeoff and landing time
+* Detection of take-off and landing time
 * Flight duration calculation
 * Launch method (tow plane, winch or autonome) detection
 * Identification of the tow plane
-* Detection of the runway used for takeoff & landing
+* Detection of the runway used for tak-eoff & landing

-Futur releases could have additional features :
+Future releases could have additional features :

 * Outlanding detection and location
-* REST APIs to get logbook by icao, by aircraft id, by date range,...
+* REST APIs to get logbook by ICAO, by aircraft id, by date range,...
 * ...

 ## Usage